mnowotnik/pdfocr-redux/README.md

 already here.
 Not to mention new handy features to blow your socks off.

 PDFOCR implements a pipeline for creating a searchable pdf file.
-The pipeline involves three parts:
+The pipeline involves four parts:
   - pdf splitting and conversion to images
   - user-defined image preprocessing
   - character recognition